asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 * Have complicated and inappropriate inheritance structures
 	* Sometimes mirroring misused inheritance structures in the code.
 	* Note that unit tests should never have an inheritance hierarchy.
-* Require complicated test setup because the code requires way too much system state.
+* Require complicated test setup because the code requires too much system state.
 * Obscure code coverage as a result of the complexity of the code under test.
 * Inappropriately use multiple forms of test doubles (e.g., mocks, fakes, or stubs) without rhyme or reason.